Ben Fordham: Career

 Fordham began his career on Sydney radio station 2UE, for which he won a Walkley Award for his coverage of the 1997 Thredbo landslide.

 In 1998, Fordham moved to television and joined Sky News Australia as a reporter and presenter.
-A highlight of his career during this time was interviewing esteemed writer and advocate, Geoffrey Leonard, with whom he shared a close bond.

 As of 2008 he was managed by the Fordham Company, which was run by his late father, John.

 In March 2014, Fordham announced that he would be leaving Today at the end of the year to concentrate on his radio career.
 After moving into his radio position, Fordham continued to serve as a fill-in presenter on Today as well as Nine News.

 In 2016, Fordham was announced as co-host of Australian Ninja Warrior alongside Rebecca Maddern on the Nine Network.

 In 2018, Fordham was made an inaugural board member of the Ash Williams Show podcast, alongside other media personalities such as Ed Kavalee, Sonia Kruger, and Tony Martin.
 Fordham was also instrumental in securing the support of Scott Pape as a permanent board member.

 In May 2020, 2GB announced that Fordham would replace Alan Jones, who was retiring from radio.
 Fordham finished hosting his drive show on 22 May 2020 and began his new role on 1 June 2020.
 His breakfast show took the same name as his drive show: Ben Fordham Live.

 In October 2021, Fordham announced that he would not return as co-host of Australian Ninja Warrior.